junxit/us-congress-bills-115/metadata.md

 - 2018-09-28 — Referred to the House Committee on Education and the Workforce.
 - 2018-10-01 — Received in the Senate.
 - 2018-10-02 — Read twice.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 612.
+- 2018-12-11 — Amendment SA 4075 agreed to in Senate by Unanimous Consent.
+- 2018-12-11 — Amendment SA 4075 proposed by Senator Perdue for Senator Grassley. (consideration: CR S7452) In the nature of a substitute.
+- 2018-12-11 — Measure laid before Senate by unanimous consent. (consideration: CR S7452)
+- 2018-12-11 — Passed Senate with an amendment by Voice Vote.
+- 2018-12-11 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2018-12-11 — Senate amendment agreed to: Amendment SA 4075 agreed to in Senate by Unanimous Consent.
+- 2018-12-11 — Senate amendment proposed (on the floor): Amendment SA 4075 proposed by Senator Perdue for Senator Grassley.(consideration: CR S7452)
+- 2018-12-11 — Senate amendment submitted